 Asociata Culturala Nadara, Roma O.N.G., Romania

 Saimir Mile, poet and lawyer, Association "La Voix des Rroms", France

-Zuzana Brejcha, filmmaker, Austria
+Zuzana Brejcha, film director, Austria

 Monica Bodirsky, artist, arts educator, activist, Canada

 The Guitar Machine, band, Italy

 Wout J. van Vloten, independent researcher diffusing cultural & social historical facts relating to Rrom and Travellers / Gens du Voyage, Netherlands